otagoedna/eDNA_Workshop_Nov_2019/index.md

 ### Conference Dinner

 We will be having a conference dinner on the evening of the 26th (first day of symposium).
 There is no extra cost.
-It is included in the registration fee.
+It will be included in the registration fee.

 ![alt text](images/seal_closeup_smaller.jpg)